Filters

 Offers Telehealth

 Kimberly Stone is a General Surgeon in Stanford, California.
-Dr. Stone is rated as an Advanced provider by MediFind in the treatment of DICER1 Syndrome.
+Dr. Stone has been practicing medicine for over 17 years and is rated as an Advanced provider by MediFind in the treatment of DICER1 Syndrome.
 Her top areas of expertise are Paget Disease of the Breast, Breast Cancer, Angiosarcoma, Inflammatory Breast Cancer, and Lymphadenectomy.

 Advanced in DICER1 Syndrome